-Robotic assisted prostatectomy is a way of doing surgery for prostate cancer.
-It is a type of keyhole (laparoscopic) surgery.
+You might have robotic surgery to remove your prostate gland.
+It's a type of keyhole (laparoscopic) surgery.
 It is also called da Vinci surgery.

 A surgeon does the surgery but uses a special machine (robot) to help.
-It is not available at all cancer hospitals in the UK.
+It is not available at all cancer hospitals in the UK but is becoming more common.

 The patient unit